oxipay/oxidocs/docs/developer_resources/signature_generation.md

 Note that the method expects two parameters <code>$query</code> and <code>$api_key</code> which represent the key-value pairs that represent the transaction payload information as well as the API Key that is only known by Oxipay and the merchant.

-The method performs a sorting of the various key-value pairs maintaing the correlation between the various keys and their respective values.
+The method performs a sorting of the various key-value pairs maintaining the correlation between the various keys and their respective values.
 It then uses the <code>hash_hmac</code> method to generate a keyed has value using the HMAC method.